openresty/lua-nginx-module/README.markdown

 from the [lua-resty-core](https://github.com/openresty/lua-resty-core) library.

-The Lua code handler registered by this directive might get called more than once in a single downstream request when the nginx upstream mechanism retries the request on conditions specified by directives like the [proxy_next_upstream](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_next_upstream) directive.
+The Lua code handler registered by this directive might get called more than once in a single downstream request when the Nginx upstream mechanism retries the request on conditions specified by directives like the [proxy_next_upstream](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_next_upstream) directive.

 This Lua code execution context does not support yielding, so Lua APIs that may yield